taocpp/operators/README.md

 The **df.operators** library is a header-only library.
-There is nothing to build or install, just copy it somewhere and add the appropriate compiler option to add its `include` directory to the compiler's include path, e.g., `-I /path/to/df.operators/include`.
+There is nothing to build or install, just copy it somewhere and add the appropriate compiler option to add its `include` directory to the compiler's include path, e.g., `-I&nbsp;/path/to/df.operators/include`.

 Provided templates
 ------------------